 I did my best to conserve some appetite for a crazy shake and opted for the Cake Shake.
 This is a cake batter milkshake with a vanilla frosted rim and rainbow sprinkles, topped with Funfetti cake, whipped cream and a cherry.
 My server wisely recommended that I gently move the cake portion to a plate, enjoying every morsel.
 For the shake, I used the spoon at the start before switching to the straw.
-It was worth all of the calories, especially knowing that I had an 11 block walk back to my hotel.
+It was worth all of the calories, especially knowing that I had an 11-block walk back to my hotel.

 Black Tap is owned by husband-and-wife power couple Chris Barish and Julie Mulligan.
 Soon Black Tap will announce forthcoming openings in Asia, Europe, the Middle East and the U.S. “It’s an exciting time for Black Tap as we open our 14th location and look to the future of the brand,” says Barish.
-“We have fans from around the world and look forward to bringing the Black Tap experience to even more burger-lovers as we approach our fifth-year anniversary in 2020.”
+“We have fans from around the world and look forward to bringing the Black Tap experience to even more burger lovers as we approach our fifth-year anniversary in 2020.”

-Black Tap 35th is located at 45 West 35th Street and open from 11 am to midnight daily.
+Black Tap 35th is located at45 West 35th Street and is open from 11 am to midnight daily.
 You can call (646) 943-5135.

 A BRAZILIAN DINING EXPERIENCE: Fogo de Chão (fogo-dee-shown) is a leading Brazilian steakhouse, or churrascaria, specializing in the centuries-old Southern Brazilian cooking technique of churrasco – the art of roasting high-quality cuts of meats over an open flame, all of which are carved tableside by Brazilian-trained gaucho chefs.
 There is Picanha (signature sirloin), Filet Mignon, Ribeye, Fraldinha (Brazilian sirloin) Cordeiro (lamb) and more.
 In addition to the main dishes, they boast a gourmet market table, authentic Brazilian side dishes, and an award-winning wine list.

 Founded in Southern Brazil in 1979, there are currently 56 locations throughout Brazil, the United States, Mexico and the Middle East.
 I had a chance to experience this restaurant for the very first time at the beautiful West 53rd Street location in midtown Manhattan, just a short walk from Times Square and steps away from MoMA.
-Just before Christmas 2013, Fogo opened this 16,000 square foot flagship location.
+Just before Christmas 2013, Fogo opened this 16,000-square-foot flagship location.
 The stunning architectural design includes a seventeen-foot bas-relief sculpture of Antonio Caringi’s, O Laçador, and a historical monument in Porto Alegre, Brazil.
 The three-level facility features al fresco patio dining and a lounge area that is perfect for gathering with friends.
 Unquestionably this was a totally new dining experience for me and I was beyond impressed.
 For first-timers like me, you will need a little guidance in terms of how to navigate the menu.
 Manager Ricardo Oliveira and his staff did precisely that.
 This is a “fun” place to dine for sure.

 I opted in favor of the Full Churrasco Experience, which for $69.95 includes the trained chefs coming to your table.
 All you need to do is flip this small circular card to the green side and you will receive a visit, getting a chance to select the precise cut of meat you want.
 Everything was so fresh and delicious, I found it hard not to keep flipping my card over.
-The beyond impressive market table and feijoada bar is included, featuring seasonal salads, soups, fresh vegetables, imported charcuterie, hearts of palm, giant asparagus, fresh buffalo mozzarella cheese, sun-dried tomatoes, fresh-cut and steamed broccoli, marinated artichoke bottoms, tabbouleh, smoked salmon, an assortment of fine cheeses and much more.
+The beyond the impressive market table and feijoada bar is included, featuring seasonal salads, soups, fresh vegetables, imported charcuterie, hearts of palm, giant asparagus, fresh buffalo mozzarella cheese, sun-dried tomatoes, fresh-cut and steamed broccoli, marinated artichoke bottoms, tabbouleh, smoked salmon, an assortment of fine cheeses and much more.
 You can also order this for $34.95 and it can indeed constitute a meal.

 As for my beverage, the guarana Antarctica is the national soda of Brazil and contains guarana berries found in the Amazon.
-The dessert menu, fortunately, had a calorie count and I chose the Tres Leches Cake – a rich cake soaked in three types of milk then topped with vanilla mousse and salted caramel de leite.
+The dessert menu, fortunately, had a calorie count and I chose the Tres Leches Cake – a rich cake soaked in three types of milk and then topped with vanilla mousse and salted caramel de leite.
 I enjoyed this with a cup of decaf cappuccino.